THINGS TO KNOW AND DO

 There is a pool table, a ping pong table, air hockey and a foosball table in the Game Barn, as well as darts and other games.

-The folks at the stables usually are gracious and friendly to our guests, and guests often walk through the barns and ask questions.
+The folks at the stables usually are gracious and friendly to our guests.
+They have asked that our guests not enter the barns unless someone on the barn staff invites them or agrees they may come in.
 Children and dogs need to be very closely supervised if they visit the stables.
 Please do not go inside the paddocks when horses are inside.
 Guests often feed the horses apples and carrots AT THEIR OWN RISK!
 Horses sometimes bite, either on purpose or by accident.

 Outdoor Activities in the Area:

 Many of our guests enjoy trail rides at Oakland Heights with our friends David and Sally Lamb.
 It is very close.
 Go out to Highway 15 and turn left towards Gordonsville.
 Immediately start looking to your right for the Oakland Heights driveway.
 Its less than ½ mile.
 The phone is 540-832-3350.
 Call ahead and make an appointment and tell them you are staying at Wolf Trap.